awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 * [.NET Analyzers](https://github.com/DotNetAnalyzers) - An organization for the development of analyzers (diagnostics and code fixes) using the .NET Compiler Platform.
 * [Code Analysis Rule Collection](https://carc.codeplex.com/) - Contains a set of diagnostics, code fixes and refactorings built on the Microsoft .NET Compiler Platform "Roslyn".
 * [code-cracker ★792](https://github.com/code-cracker/code-cracker) - An analyzer library for C# and VB that uses Roslyn to produce refactorings, code analysis, and other niceties.
+* [CodeRush](https://www.devexpress.com/products/coderush/) :copyright: - Code creation, debugging, navigation, refactoring, analysis and visualization tools that use the Roslyn engine in Visual Studio 2015 and up.
 * [CSharpEssentials ★140 ⏳1Y](https://github.com/DustinCampbell/CSharpEssentials) - C# Essentials is a collection of Roslyn diagnostic analyzers, code fixes and refactorings that make it easy to work with C# 6 language features.
-* [CodeRush](https://www.devexpress.com/products/coderush/) :copyright: - Code creation, debugging, navigation, refactoring, analysis and visualization tools that use the Roslyn engine in Visual Studio 2015 and up.
 * [Designite](http://www.designite-tools.com) :copyright: - Designite is a software design quality assessment tool.
 It supports detection of implementation and design smells, computation of various code quality metrics, and trend analysis.
-* [Gendarme](http://www.mono-project.com/docs/tools+libraries/tools/gendarme/) - Gendarme inspects programs and libraries that contain code in ECMA CIL format (Mono and .NET) and looks for common problems with the code, problems that compiler do not typically check or have not historically checked.
+* [Gendarme](http://www.mono-project.com/docs/tools+libraries/tools/gendarme/) - Gendarme inspects programs and libraries that contain code in ECMA CIL format (Mono and .NET).
 * [NDepend](http://www.ndepend.com/) :copyright: - Measure, query and visualize your code and avoid unexpected issues, technical debt and complexity.
 * [Puma Scan ★133](https://github.com/pumasecurity/puma-scan) - Puma Scan provides real time secure code analysis for common vulnerabilities (XSS, SQLi, CSRF, LDAPi, crypto, deserialization, etc.) as development teams write code in Visual Studio.
 * [Refactoring Essentials](http://vsrefactoringessentials.com/) - The free Visual Studio 2015 extension for C# and VB.NET refactorings, including code best practice analyzers.
 * [ReSharper](https://www.jetbrains.com/resharper/) :copyright: - Extends Visual Studio with on-the-fly code inspections for C#, VB.NET, ASP.NET, JavaScript, TypeScript and other technologies.
 * [Roslyn Security Guard](https://dotnet-security-guard.github.io/) - Project that focus on the identification of potential vulnerabilities such as SQL injection, cross-site scripting (XSS), CSRF, cryptography weaknesses, hardcoded passwords and many more.
-* [SonarLint for Visual Studio](https://github.com/SonarSource/sonarlint-vs) - SonarLint is a Visual Studio 2015 extension that provides on-the-fly feedback to developers on new bugs and quality issues injected into .NET code.
+* [SonarLint for Visual Studio](https://vs.sonarlint.org/) - SonarLint is an extension for Visual Studio 2015 and 2017 that provides on-the-fly feedback to developers on new bugs and quality issues injected into .NET code.
 * [VSDiagnostics](https://github.com/Vannevelj/VSDiagnostics) - A collection of static analyzers based on Roslyn that integrate with VS.
 * [Wintellect.Analyzers ★69 ⏳1Y](https://github.com/Wintellect/Wintellect.Analyzers) - .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.